walterfreeman/phy211/syllabus.md

 a sport or learning a musical instrument: it requires practice and the guidance of a coach.
 We do not expect that you can do all of the homework problems on your own; it is crucial that you ask for help in doing your homework.
 If you're stuck on a homework problem, you can:

 - Come to our office hours and ask, or make an appointment, or drop by my office (room 215)
-- Go to the Virtual Physics Clinic; you will find a TA, other students, and/or Walter there to help you.
+- Go to the Physics Clinic; you will find a TA, other students, and/or Walter there to help you.
 - Ask a question in the lecture: if you're stuck on something your peers probably are too, and will welcome your question.
-We *always* have time in lecture to answer questions; don't be intimidated by the size of the class.
+We *always* have time in lecture to answer questions about physics; don't be intimidated by the size of the class.
 - Ask your TA or coaches during recitation
 - Ask your peers for help (and insist that they help you understand how to think about the problem, not just give you the answer)
 - Write me, your coaches, or your TA an email.